Tarhche/code-runner-blueprints/php/readme.md

 docker build --build-arg PHP_VERSION=8.4 -t code-runner:php-8.4 .
 ```

-The Nodejs version can be specified by passing the `PHP_VERSION` argument to the `docker build` command.
+The PHP version can be specified by passing the `PHP_VERSION` argument to the `docker build` command.

 # How to use